DartedMonki/castle-journey/README.md

 ## Development
 Want to contribute?
 Great!

-Castle Journey uses Unity for development
+Castle Journey uses Unity for development.

 Open your favorite Terminal and run this command.
 ```sh
 $ git clone https://github.com/DartedMonki/Castle_Journey.git
 ```
-Then open Unity3D and open the game project folder Open the game
+Then open Unity3D and open the game project folder.

+Open the game.